LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-03-01-documentation.md

 ### Front Matter

-The start of each page includes header info (called *front matter*), ensuring the articles are built correctly.
+The start of each page includes header info (called *front matter*), which ensures that articles are built correctly.
 Extra options are required if using [galleries](#gallery) or [feature rows](#feature-row), but the minimum requirement is:

 ```markdown
 ---